MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 ## Retrain a model

-When your model is old or the prediction accuracy score doesn't match your organization's standards, you can retrain the model, which in turn increases the prediction accuracy score.
+A model is retrained when it is old or the prediction accuracy score doesn't match your organization's standards, which in turn might increases the prediction accuracy score.
 The application uses the latest data (opportunities) from your organization to train the model so that it can provide better accuracy of the opportunity score for your users.

-> [!NOTE]
+>[!NOTE]
-> We recommend that you train the model once the data is refreshed in your organization for better prediction accuracy scoring.
+>We recommend that you train the model once the data is refreshed in your organization for better prediction accuracy scoring.

+You can retrain the model [automatically](#automatic-retrain) or [manually](#manual-retrain).

+### Automatic retrain

+Automatic retraining allows the application to retrain a model automatically once every 15 days.
+This may allow the model to learn from the data and improve the prediction accuracy over time.
+Depending on the model’s accuracy, the application takes an appropriate decision whether to publish or ignore the retrained model.

+To retrain a model automatically, go to the predictive opportunity scoring configuration page and enable **Retrain automatically**.

+Here are the scenarios where the application automatically publishes the model:

+-	When the accuracy of the retrained model is equal or more than 95% of the active model.

+-	When the current model is more than three months old.

+>[!NOTE]
+>If the accuracy of the retrained model is below the range of the application’s standard, the model will not be published automatically.

+For example, model accuracy of the retrained model is good, and this specifies that the model is better compared to the current model.
+The retrained model will be published automatically.

+### Manual retrain

-1. Go to the predictive lead scoring configuration page, and select **Edit fields**.
+1. Go to the predictive opportunity scoring configuration page, and select **Edit fields**.

 2. Perform Steps 6 to 8 from [Generate custom-defined model](#generate-custom-defined-model).